STV News: Broadcast

-Two separate editions of STV News at Six air on STV Central and STV North each weeknight at 6:00 pm.
-ITV Evening News, the networked news programme, follows at 6:30 pm.
+STV News at Six air on STV each weeknight at 6:00 pm.
+The programme includes separate sections for the North and Central regions (usually 8 minutes in length, one opt-out section is recorded shortly before broadcast).
+The ITV Evening News, the networked news programme, follows at 6:30 pm.

-The main evening programmes are supplemented by shorter STV News bulletins seven days a week:
+The main evening programmes are supplemented by shorter STV News bulletins seven days a week, broadcast across both Central and North regions: